The ABCs of Summer Activities at Utah Ski Resorts

 COOKING CLASSES

-• Deer Valley: The Deer Valley Creative Academy is designed for those who love the art of cooking and wish to ignite inspiration with their food and drink creations.
-A diverse selection of cooking and wine pairing classes are led by industry pros and local chefs in July and August.
-Learn the secrets of BBQ with Chef Ryan Arensdorf, kids can learn the basics of decorating cupcakes, adults can roll sushi and sip on sake or savor French cuisine with a wine tasting.
-Click here for the complete lineup of summer classes.
+Deer Valley: The Deer Valley Creative Academy encompasses a series of thoughtfully designed classes and workshops for those who love the art of cooking and wish to ignite inspiration with their food and drink creations.
+A diverse selection of cooking and wine pairing classes are led by industry luminaries and professional chefs throughout July and August.
+Learn the secrets of BBQ with Chef Ryan Arensdorf, kids can learn the basics of decorating cupcakes, adults can roll sushi and sip on sake or learn how to fashion whiskey cocktails with High West Distillery and Saloon

 EVERESTING

-• Snowbasin: While you may not be familiar with Everesting, this popular event is returning to Snowbasin for hardcore endurance athletes.
-From August 1 through the 2nd, participants will have 36 hours to climb a total of 29,029 feet in elevation, the equivalent of summiting Mount Everest.
-Competitors will hike uphill on Snowbasin's trails and ride the gondola down to commence their next lap, 13 laps in total, followed by a fitting celebration.
+Snowbasin: While you may not be familiar with Everesting, this popular event is returning to Snowbasin for hardcore endurance athletes from June 11-14, 2026.
+Participants must hike uphill for a total of 13 laps to collect 29,029 feet of vertical elevation gain, the equivalent of summiting Mount Everest.
+Competitors will enjoy a brief rest as they ride the gondola back down to the base area before commencing another lap.

 FLEA & FARMERS MARKETS

-• Park City Mountain: Wednesdays are your chance to score local produce, beautiful flowers, handmade jewelry, and amazing flavors at Park City's weekly farmer's market.
-The market runs every Wednesday from May 29 through October 23 from 11AM to 5PM.
+• Park City Mountain: Wednesdays are your chance to score local produce, beautiful flowers, handmade jewelry and amazing flavors at Park City' Mountain's weekly farmers' market.
+The market runs every Wednesday from May 27 through October from 11AM to 5PM.
 Find the vendors in the First Time Chair parking lot at Park City Mountain.

 • Big Cottonwood Canyon Flea Market: Find a laid-back mountain market every Sunday in the parking lot at Brighton Resort.
-Peruse the scene for vintage, handmade, secondhand, and artisan goods amid music and casual lunch offerings.
-Parking and admission for the BCC Flea Market are free and it runs each Sunday (weather permitting) from 10AM to 5PM.
-Pair the trip with a hike, scenic chairlift ride, disc golf or dining at Brighton Resort.
+Peruse the scene for vintage, handmade, secondhand and artisan goods amid music and casual lunch offerings.
+Parking and admission for the BCC Flea Market are free and it runs each Sunday (weather permitting) from 10AM to 5PM from June 7 to October 25, 2026.
+Pair the trip with a hike, lift-served mountain biking, a scenic chairlift ride, disc golf or dining at Brighton Resort.

 HORSEBACK RIDING

 • Sundance: Horseback rides are offered daily amid Sundance's jaw-dropping scenery beneath the shadow of Mount Timpanogos.
 Traverse mountain terrain to catch a view of Stewart Falls, enjoy the sounds of nature and share the experience with a cowboy guide.
-Sunset trail rides are offered on Tuesday, Thursday, and Saturday and provide great opportunities for wildlife viewing and spectacular sunsets.
+Sunset trail rides are offered on Tuesday, Thursday and Saturday and provide great opportunities for wildlife viewing and spectacular sunsets.
+Private rides are available.
 Don't miss the opportunity to see these trails in the full brilliance of autumn foliage, info here!

-• Eagle Point: Explore the mighty Tushar Mountains by horseback on 2-hour rides at Eagle Point.
-Morning, noon, or afternoon rides can be booked and rides will depart from the Canyonside Lodge.
-Your guide will talk story and share their knowledge about the local flora, fauna, history, and geology.
+• Eagle Point: Explore the mighty Tushar Mountains by horseback at Eagle Point.
+Two-hour rides are offered at 9AM and 3PM, departing from the Canyonside Lodge.
+Your guide will talk story and share their knowledge about the local flora, fauna, history and geology.
 Availability varies so be sure to confirm a booking ahead of time.

 • Deer Valley: Guided horseback rides through the Boulder Mountain Ranch offer a tranquil escape with beautiful views.
-Rides for individuals or groups are available with the option to add a meal.
+Rides for individuals or groups are available with the option to add a savory mountain meal.

 Mini golf course at Snowbasin Resort